Our Culture

 Some businesses are very strategic in linking environmental sustainability to long-term value creation.
 For example, many of our internet businesses operate large-scale data centers that consume significant electrical power.
 In fact, electrical power is one of the largest line-item costs of operating data centers.
 This creates an economic incentive for those businesses to reduce energy consumption.
 Many have set aggressive reduction targets, are leveraging creative solutions to achieve those targets, and are taking steps to shift the balance of their energy consumption mix to renewable sources.

 We also see significant investment opportunities in businesses that are contributing to the decarbonization or greening of our economy.
-By some estimates, the shift to a greener economy could result in a direct economic gain of $26 trillion by 2030 compared with a business-as-usual scenario.9 This has the potential to create jobs, propel forward new technologies, and create new markets.
+By some estimates, the shift to a greener economy could result in a direct economic gain of $26 trillion by 2030 compared with a business-as-usual scenario.12 This has the potential to create jobs, propel forward new technologies, and create new markets.
 We seek to be invested in innovative businesses that not only have future-proofed their business models but that will be a part of this transition.
 While much focus is on renewable energy, we take a broader view of the potential solutions.
-We invest in companies that make software to make jet engines more efficient, specialty chemicals that improve energy efficiency in buildings, and technology that is used in electric vehicles.
-Cloud computing, digitalization, and automation are some of the trends that we believe will help drive down energy and resource consumption over the long term and ultimately contribute to decarbonization.
-Many of our companies are active drivers of these trends.
+For example, we have invested in companies that make software to make jet engines more efficient, specialty chemicals that improve energy efficiency in buildings, and technology that is used in the electrification of vehicles.

 Beyond identifying opportunities, we believe we must also look around the corner for climate-related risks.
 To the extent that climate change may affect the sustainability of a company’s value-creation potential over our investment horizon, we evaluate the potential impacts and factor them into our investment case.
 We believe that we must also encourage our companies to identify climate-related risks and opportunities relevant to them, measure and reduce their carbon footprint, and make adaptation plans when necessary.